Vincit/objection.js/doc/guide/query-examples.md

 ### Relation relate queries

 Relating means attaching a existing item to another item through a relationship defined in the [relationMappings](/api/model/static-properties.html#static-relationmappings).
-This method does the same things the [relation insert queries](#relation-insert-queries) do, but don't insert the item first.
-The item (or its id) need to be provided by the user.

 In addition to the examples here, you can find more examples behind these links.